Paresh95/chatgpt-my-data-assistant/README.md

-# chatgpt-my-data-assistant
+# langchain-my-data-assistant
-Uses ChatGPT to retrieve personal data from a vector store
+Uses LLM to retrieve personal data from a vector store via langchain